eng470-s23/copyeng470demosite/project-log.md

 ---
 # week 5
-## notes
-- notes go here

 ## research question
 How has digital media impacted the way we absorb and act upon social issues on college campuses?

 ## annotated bibliography
-*Each annotation should include:*
-- *a full citation in Chicago, MLA, APA, or AP style (or another style appropriate to your discipline, with approval)*
-- *a 4-5 sentence annotation summarizing the main ideas and content of the piece and discussing how you plan to use it for your project.*

 ### source 1 annotation
 - citation: S.W.I.N.E (Students Wildly Indignant about Nearly Everything) records, UA 107, Special Collections & University Archives, University of Oregon Libraries, Eugene, Oregon, 1966-1967.